🔒 Hacked

 This Wasn't Our First Time

-Before ClipCraft and Cetatean.ro, we had already experienced a similar attack on shared hosting.
+Before these three attacks, we had already experienced a similar incident on shared hosting.
 Twelve Laravel applications on a single hosting account—most of them compromised with the same SEO spam malware.
 One weak point, twelve infected sites.
 That’s when we first realized: shared hosting multiplies your risk.
 But we didn’t learn our lesson fast enough.

-ClipCraft is an AI-powered video creation platform.
-Built on Laravel, it helps content creators automatically generate short-form videos for TikTok, Instagram Reels, and YouTube Shorts—complete with AI narration, dynamic subtitles, and automated editing.
+Our first target was an AI-powered video creation platform.
+Built on Laravel, it helped content creators automatically generate short-form videos for social media—complete with AI narration, dynamic subtitles, and automated editing.
 It had been running smoothly for months.
 Then Christmas came.

 Timeline